subquery/documentation/docs/subquery_network/testnet/delegators/become-delegator.md

 Now, let's have a look at the process of delegation and undelegation.

-## How to delegate and undelegating SQT?
+## How to delegate and undelegate SQT?

 ### Initial Preparation: